 - work in an occupation associated with increased risk, such as mining, farming, or construction

 Pulmonary fibrosis is one of more than 200 types of lung diseases that exist.
-Because so many different lung diseases exist, your doctor may have difficulty identifying that IPF is the cause of your symptoms.
+Because there are so many different types of lung diseases, your doctor may have difficulty identifying that IPF is the cause of your symptoms.
 In a survey by the Pulmonary Fibrosis Foundation, 55 percent of respondents reported being misdiagnosed at some point.
 The most common misdiagnoses were asthma, pneumonia, and bronchitis.

 Your doctor may also use a variety of other tools to diagnose pulmonary fibrosis or rule out other conditions.
 These may include:

-- blood tests to assess the oxygen levels in your blood
+- arterial blood gas to more accurately assess the oxygen levels in your blood

 - a sputum sample to check for signs of infection

-- a spirometry test to measure your lung capacity
+- a pulmonary function test to measure your lung capacity

 No cure is available for pulmonary fibrosis.
-Your doctor can’t reverse the lung scarring, but they can prescribe treatments to help improve your breathing and slow the progression of the disease.
+Your doctor can’t reverse the lung scarring, but he or she can prescribe treatments to help improve your breathing and to slow the progression of the disease.

 - prednisone to suppress your immune system and reduce inflammation

-- methotrexate or cyclosporine to suppress your immune system
+- azathioprine (Imuran) or mycophenolate (Cellcept) to suppress your immune system

 Your doctor may also encourage you to make changes to your lifestyle.
 These changes may include the following:

-- You should avoid secondhand smoke, and you should take steps to quit if you smoke.
+- You should avoid secondhand smoke and take steps to quit if you smoke.
 This can help slow the disease’s progression and ease your breathing.